Skip to content

 AI-Driven Insights

 The platform applies predictive analytics and machine learning to forecast industry shifts, company trajectories, and investment trends.
-A key AI feature of CB Insights is its Mosaic Score, a ratings system that helps predict the success or failure of a private company by analyzing its health and growth potential.
+A key AI feature of CB Insights is their Mosaic Score, which helps predict the success or failure of a private company by analyzing their health and growth potential.

 API Access and Data Integration